jon-harper/OmniBox/docs/bom.md

 | M4 x 25mm machine screws          | 4   | ea  | Add 10mm to fan depth for thicker fans.                  |
 | Printed [:material-alpha-f-box: :material-alpha-c-box-outline: fan cage][11]            | 1   | ea  | TPU gasket is optional.                                  |

-### 3. :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-r-box-outline: Main Body - Rear
+### :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-r-box-outline: Main Body - Rear

 The rear body also has two versions: one with dual exhausts and one without any.

-#### Default: With 40mm Exhausts
+#### Dual 40mm Exhausts

-This version of the requires two externally mounted 40mm fans.
+This version of the requires two (2) externally mounted 40mm fans.

 | Item                              | Qty | UOM | Note                                                     |
 |-----------------------------------|-----|-----|----------------------------------------------------------|